UNIVERSITY OF WISCONSIN River Falls

-The purpose of this policy is to determine the conditions under which non-resident domestic and international students may receive tuition remission.
-Graduate students from out-of-state (not WI, not MN) may received $2000 of tuition remission over the first two semesters and $4000 annually over the next four semesters.
+ELIGIBILITY: Graduate students from out-of-state may receive $3000 of tuition remission the first year of the program ($1500 per semester) and for up to four additional semesters thereafter (for a maximum of six semesters).
 To be eligible, graduate students must carry eight or more credits in a semester and maintain a 3.0 or greater GPA, This policy holds for fall/spring semesters only.
 Additional remission cannot occur in summer sessions or J-term.
-For additional details, see: https://www.uwrf.edu/Administration/Policy/upload/Tuition-Remission-AP-01-111.pdf
+Students receiving tuition rates under Minnesota Reciprocity are not eligible.

 Graduate student scholarships from the National Association of School Psychologists include the NASP ERT Minority Scholarship.
 The value of this scholarship is $5000.
 UW-RF School Psychology Student Brooke Fails earned this award in 2009.
 See the link above for details.

-Students who are also members of the Wisconsin School Psychologists Association (WSPA) are eligible for three distinct scholarships: the WSPA Allard Award (general scholarship), the WSPA Minority Scholarship Award, and the WSPA Bernice Krolasik Award (intended for non-traditional students).
-These scholarships are usually valued up to $1500.
+Students who are also members of the Wisconsin School Psychologists Association (WSPA) are eligible for three distinct scholarships: the WSPA Elizabeth Lindley Woods Award (Usually $500; intended for a student who intends to work in WI following internship), the WSPA Minority Scholarship Award (Usually $500; intended for a student recognized as having a racial minority status), and the WSPA Bernice Krolasik Award (Usually $1500; intended for non-traditional students).
 Numerous UW-River Falls School Psychology Program students have received these WSPA awards.
 Link to the WSPA webpage for membership and scholarship details (under the resources tab in the menu bar)

 Advanced Opportunity Program (AOP) Fellowship.
 This grant is for underrepresented minority graduate students or non-minority disadvantaged graduate students.